Technologies are Us: Feminist Perspectives on Posthuman Futures

 Note that the credits must be approved by your home institution / department and that they can decide on a different number of credits.

 - In preparation for the course, and as part of your application, we would like you to write a 2-page text on why this course is important to you.

 - For each discussion/seminar session you will find some key texts to read in advance of the session.

-Please see the attached course outline for readings, registration and further details.
+Please see the attached course outline at bottom of page for readings, registration and further details.